brunoaugusto/cartographer/readme.md

    - `countryRestriction` *(array)*<br />
    An associative array with its key describing the *Relationship Rule* (`alow` or `deny`) and an array or a comma-separated list of [ISO 3166][7] Country Codes as value.<br />

-     > Note: Only the first *Relationship* defined will be taken into account!
+     > Only the first *Relationship* defined will be taken into account!

    - `requiresSubscription` *(string)*<br />
    Describes if the Video requires an either paid or free subscription to be played/downloaded.<br />